FabricElements/skeleton-carousel/README.md

 ## \<skeleton-carousel\>

-`skeleton-carousel` is a [Polymer 2](http://polymer-project.org) element that provides a carousel for images and other content.
+`skeleton-carousel` is a web component that provides a carousel for images and other content.

 ## Features